College of Arts and Letters, Department of Design

 When students begin taking upper division studio courses they are required to own a laptop computer and the appropriate software to create two and three dimensional drawings and renderings.
 Before purchasing, please consult your major advisor or the department office for specific minimum requirements for the laptop computer and software.

-- The Interior Design program is accredited by the Council of Interior Design Accreditation (CIDA) and by the National Association of Schools of Art and Design (NASAD).
-The four-year major leads to a Bachelor of Arts degree in Interior Design with a concentration in Interior Architecture.
+- The Interior Architecture program is accredited by the National Association of Schools of Art and Design (NASAD).
+The four-year major leads to a Bachelor of Fine Arts degree in Interior Architecture.

-- Sacramento State Interior Design students have been award winners in numerous design competitions.
+- Sacramento State Interior Architecture students have been award winners in numerous design competitions.

 - Students are often involved in community design projects as well as projects on our growing campus.